Archailign/praxibility-ebl/GETTING_STARTED.md

 ## What is EBL?

+**Archailign EBL** is Praxibility's implementation of a ubiquitous EBL, enabling seamless generation of architecture models (Archimate for now), policy bundles (OPA/Rego), Infrastructure as Code (IaC) and Architecture-as-Code (AaC) artifacts as later release due in Archailign.

-**Enterprise Business Language (EBL)** is a domain-specific language that enables business analysts, architects, and developers to express business requirements in a structured, machine-readable format that is:
+The **EBL** is a domain-specific language that enables business analysts, architects, and developers to express business requirements in a structured, machine-readable format that is:

 - ✅ **Human-readable**: Natural business language with clear semantics
 - ✅ **Machine-verifiable**: Validated against grammar and domain dictionaries
 - ✅ **Compilable**: Generates architecture models, policies, and code
 - ✅ **Traceable**: Links requirements to data, processes, capabilities, and policies

-**Archailign EBL** is Praxibility's implementation of a ubiquitous EBL, enabling seamless generation of architecture models (Archimate), policy bundles (OPA/Rego), Infrastructure as Code (IaC) and Architecture-as-Code (AaC) artifacts.

 ---